-I decided to get in the right frame of mind to write this post.
-I’ve got a loaf of this Better Than Starbucks Pumpkin Bread in the oven and a cup of espresso beside me.
-I also purchased a slice of Starbucks Pumpkin Bread to nibble on.
-You know, just to get in the mood and to say the right things about this delicious sweet treat.
+I decided it was important to get in the right frame of mind to write this post.
+So I’ve got a loaf of this Better Than Starbucks Pumpkin Bread in the oven.
+I also purchased a slice of Starbucks Pumpkin Bread to nibble on and just made a cappuccino to sip on.
+You know, to get in the mood, and to say the right things about this delicious sweet treat.
 After all, a girl has to get prepared, right?

 I’ve got a lot on my docket today; guests coming for dinner tonight, grocery shopping to do, blog work to attend to and this post to write.
 So why would I bother to make more of this Better Than Starbucks Pumpkin Bread?
-Well, first of all, it takes less than 15 minutes to put together.
+Well, first of all, it takes less than 15 minutes to put together!
 You basically, just dump everything in a bowl and stir till it’s all combined.
 Then – wait for the intoxicating aroma to waft through your entire house.
-I’m smelling it now and it is beyond amazing!

 Another reason I decided to make a loaf this morning is that it’s not only a fabulous breakfast treat and any-time-of-day snack, it can also double as dessert!
-I love to slice it thick, warm it up a bit, top it with a scoop of vanilla ice cream and drizzle this Real Deal Microwave Caramel Sauce on top.
-Oh my, it makes an incredible fall-inspired dessert!
-So you see, in addition to getting in the proper frame of mind to write this post, my morning baking efforts have also reaped dessert for dinner tonight – a win-win!
+I love to slice it thick, warm it just a bit in the microwave (10 seconds), top it with a scoop of vanilla ice cream and drizzle this Real Deal Microwave Caramel Sauce on top.
+You can top it with a few of these Easy Candied Pecans if you want to take it over the top.
+Either way, it makes an incredible fall-inspired dessert!
+So you see, in addition to getting in the proper frame of mind to write this post, my morning baking efforts have also reaped dessert for dinner tonight – definitely a win-win!

 Better than Starbucks?

+Why do we call this better than Starbucks?
 Don’t get me wrong, I love Starbucks Pumpkin Bread.
-It’s such a delightful treat with a cup of coffee or a tall glass of cold milk.
+It’s a delicious treat with a cup of coffee or a tall glass of cold milk.
 But I’m only taking a few nibbles of this piece in front of me because I’m waiting for the loaf in my oven to finish baking.
 Then I may seriously indulge.
-Why do I say this is Better Than Starbucks Pumpkin Bread?
+Why?
 I’m glad you asked!

 Save a bunch of bucks!

-One last way this pumpkin bread is better than Starbucks is – the price!
+Okay, one last reason this pumpkin bread is better than Starbucks is – the price!
 Yikes, if you’ve purchased anything at Starbucks, you know it’s not cheap.
-A slice of any of their bread is at least $2.75.
+A slice of any of their bread is around $3.00.
 You can easily make a whole loaf of this bread for less than it would cost for two slices at Starbucks!

 Café Tips for making this Better Than Starbucks Pumpkin Bread

-- This Better Than Starbucks Pumpkin Bread recipe calls for pumpkin pie spice which is a combination of cinnamon, ginger, nutmeg, allspice and cloves.
+- This recipe calls for pumpkin pie spice which is a combination of cinnamon, ginger, nutmeg, allspice and cloves.
 Don’t have any pumpkin pie spice?
 No problem, you can make your own in way less time than you can run to the store and pick some up!